wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.2 =
+Update your plugin now for 4 code Tweaks and full compatibility with WooCommerce 2.1.7 and WordPress 3.9

 = 2.2.2.1 =
 Update your plugin now for 2 new special characters search functions and 4 associated tweaks